ironbar/aimo/docs/modeling/Iteration_03_prompt_engineering.md

   - [x] Prompt that uses code from the repo
   - [x] Ask the model to verify the answer.
 It ignores the request to verify the answer.
 If we want to do a verification we should do it manually.
 - [x] Document results
-- [ ] Full evaluation with the best configuration
+- [x] Full evaluation with the best configuration
-- [ ] Analysis merging the results of all the evaluations
+- [x] Analysis merging the results of all the evaluations
+- [x] Can I find a better combination of prompts?
 - [ ] I might drop the problems that do not receive any correct answer.
 This will allow to speedup evaluation.
+- [x] Role of confidence, what if I decrease confidence from 0.95 to 0.9